 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-A quadratic equation is any function ax2
+A quadratic equation is an function ax2

 + bx + c = 0.
 In this equation, a, b, and c are constants.
 X is unknown.
 The constants a and b are called coefficients.
-Also, a cannot be equal to zero in the equation ax2
+Also, a cannot be equal to 0 in the equation ax2

-So what?
-Why do we care about qudratic equations?
-Quadratic equations are needed to find answers to many real-world problems.
+You may be asking yourself, "Why is this stuff so important?"
+Quadratic equations are needed to calculate answers to many real-world problems.
 The acceleration of an object as it falls to earth is one example of an application of quadratic equations.

-We hope you find this quadratic equation calculator useful.
+We hope you find this quadratic equation solver useful.
 We encourage you to plug in different values for a, b, and c.
 But we totally understand if you just want to use it to find the answers you're looking for.
 Thank you for your interest in Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.